codyh587/borrow-a-fry/README.md

 ## About the Project

 Atrium Virtual ID is a mobile application built with React Native and Expo.
-The goal is to simplify the time-consuming login process for Atrium Campus Connect at UCI by simulating the Atrium Campus Connect Virtual ID interface on Android.
-To that end, the iOS interface is currently not supported, although iOS users can use the application if they wish.
+The goal is to simplify the time-consuming login process for Atrium Campus Connect at UCI by emulating the Atrium Campus Connect Virtual ID interface on Android.
+To that end, the iOS interface is not supported, although iOS users can use the application if they wish.
 This project does not endorse the use of the app for identity fraud, imitation, or unauthorized activity of any kind and serves solely for amusement and entertainment purposes.

 This repository comes in the form of a React Native project bootstrapped with `create-expo-app`.
-You can read about it [here](https://docs.expo.dev/tutorial/create-your-first-app/).
+You can read more about it [here](https://docs.expo.dev/tutorial/create-your-first-app/).
 To create the application, this project provides the resources for you to clone and build the app to use locally on your own device.
 This project shall not be published on any public app store or distributor.

 To build this project, you will need to install [Git](https://git-scm.com/) and [NodeJS](https://nodejs.org/en/) and make an account on [Expo](https://expo.dev/).
 Expo is an open-source platform for making universal native apps for Android, iOS, and the web using JavaScript and React.
 For Android users, it will also eliminate the necessity of downloading Android Studio or an Android SDK.

 The following instructions will take you through configuring the Expo app and building your mobile application.
 Since the project is already written, there is no need to use Expo's development servers, Expo Go, or other features for Expo development.
-However, if you'd like to modify the source code, you can read about development in Expo [here](https://docs.expo.dev/overview/). **Note that the instructions are written for Android users:** for iOS users, you will still be able to build your app and access it through Expo's dashboard, but you will need navigate the process on your own.
-Currently, the Expo build profile is set for Expo's iOS simulator, which you can read about [here](https://docs.expo.dev/build-reference/simulators).
+However, if you'd like to modify the source code, you can read about development in Expo [here](https://docs.expo.dev/overview/). **Note that the instructions are written for Android users:** for iOS users, you will still be able to build your app and access it through Expo's dashboard, but you will need to navigate the rest of the process on your own.
+For iOS, the Expo build profile is set for Expo's iOS simulator, which you can read about [here](https://docs.expo.dev/build-reference/simulators).
 If you don't want a simulator build, you may want to edit the [EAS configuration file](eas.json) at `build.production.ios.simiulator`.

 <br>